Ricardicus/ric-script/README.md

 []
 ```

-# Walkthrough of the language syntax
+# show walkthrough of some of the language syntax

 Since I use JavaScript syntax highlighting here on GitHub, I have **added //** just before the original
 ric-script comment symbol **#** so it looks alright.